Skip to main content

 For more information, contact llv-thrive-village@ncsu.edu.

-WISE Village is a living and learning community created for female-identifying first-year and sophomore students majoring in science, technology, engineering and mathematics.
+Women in Science and Engineering (WISE) Village is a living and learning community created for female-identifying first-year and sophomore students majoring in science, technology, engineering and mathematics.
 Membership in WISE provides a powerful networking opportunity with other goal-oriented women as you pursue your STEM major.
 In this village, you will:

-• Explore career and personal goals
+• Explore carer and personal goals through workshops and experiential learning.

 • Network with other goal-oriented women as they pursue their STEM major.

-• Enjoy early fall move-in for the Summer Bridge program
+• Enjoy early fall move-in for the Summer Bridge program.

-• Gain academic support through tutoring and mentoring
+• Gain academic support through tutoring and mentoring.

 Location: Lee Hall